Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Experimental constraints: low-energy nuclear physics

 \subsubsection{Correlation of symmetry energy and slope parameter}

 As discussed earlier, the symmetry energy and its slope play an important role in constraining the EoS of neutron-star matter.
-Thus, the correlation between both parameters can be useful to understand their interdependence.
-In Ref.\ \cite{Lattimer:2014sga}, authors illustrate the experimentally determined values of $E_{sym}$ and $L$ parameters.
-Fig. \ref{fig:correlation} contains different regimes coming from the observations of low-energy heavy-ion collisions, astrophysics, neutron skin, giant dipole resonance (GDR), isobaric analog states (IAS), and dipole polarizability.
+Thus, the correlation between both parameters can be useful to understand their interdependence. \cite{Lattimer:2014sga} illustrate the experimentally determined values of $E_{\sym}$ and $L$ parameters.
+Figure~\ref{fig:correlation} contains different regimes coming from the observations of low-energy heavy-ion collisions, astrophysics, neutron skin, giant dipole resonance (GDR), isobaric analog states (IAS), and dipole polarizability.